My Top Twelve Tips for Healing Insomnia

 Personally, I find exercising in the evening delays sleep and impairs my sleep quality.
 I avoid it completely.

-Avoid watching television, using a computer or mobile phone
+Avoid watching television, using a computer or mobile phone before bedtime

 In the evening, our bodies produce a hormone called melatonin that helps us feel sleepy, fall asleep and stay asleep till daylight.
 It then naturally dissipates.